-During the study, you will be asked to follow the schedule and procedures laid out by the clinical trial team.
+During the study, you will be asked to follow the schedule and procedures laid out by the clinical research study team.
 Typically participants receive care in the same places standard medical treatments are given, such as a doctor’s office or health clinic.
 Throughout the trial, your health will be closely monitored and reviewed.

 What if I change my mind about participating?